would like to meet

 would like to meet is a site-specific performance event that takes place in several spaces across a venue – such as bars, cafés, foyers, toilets, private spaces and even outside on open streets.

-the work was first performed at Royal Holloway, University of London’s Boilerhouse complex in may 2009. it has since been shown as part of the Southwark Playhouse Secrets Programme in july 2009. the piece was then commissioned as part of BITE ‘10 at the Barbican Centre in april - may 2010.
+The work was first performed at Royal Holloway, University of London’s Boilerhouse complex in May 2009 and then shown as part of the Southwark Playhouse Secrets Programme in July 2009.
+The piece was commissioned as part of BITE ‘10 at the Barbican Centre in April – May 2010.

-"like a grown up treasure hunt, it makes you think about your surroundings, about the people you meet, and might have met if things had been different" Miranda Sawyer, The Culture Show, BBC2
+“Like a grown up treasure hunt, it makes you think about your surroundings, about the people you meet, and might have met if things had been different”